Types of Invoice Discounting

 By the 1600s and 1700s, this type of financing had become common.
 London's merchant bankers regularly advanced funds to American colonists in respect of goods and materials before the goods made their way across the sea.

 Since that time, the idea of providing finance against debts has become increasingly popular, as an alternative to more traditional bank finance such as overdrafts and loans.
 This kind of funding falls under the ultimate product umbrella of "asset finance" - finance provided against the assets of a business.
-In this case, it is the book debts, all the unpaid sales invoices of the company, that are the asset that is used as security for the finance.
+In this case, it is the book debts, all the unpaid sales invoices of the company, that are the assets that are used as security for the finance.

 Present Day

-This growth in the number of providers offering these services has gone hand-in-hand with an expansion in the variety of different product types that are on the UK market.
+The growth in the number of providers offering these services has gone hand-in-hand with an expansion in the variety of different product types that are on the UK market.
 There are many nuances in the way that this kind of funding can work, and there is now a large selection of different funding options that are available to clients.

-Historically, clients had to discount all of their invoices (perhaps with a few mutually agreed exclusions) but in recent times completely selective offerings have emerged, delivering ultimate flexibility for anyone that does not want to be tied into an ongoing contract.
+Historically, clients had to discount all of their invoices (perhaps with a few mutually agreed exclusions) but in recent times completely selective offerings have emerged, delivering ultimate flexibility for anyone who does not want to be tied into an ongoing contract.
 Selective or single invoice discounting has become commonplace in the UK, over the last few years.
 We have seen a rapid increase in the number of providers offering these services, many of them small independent providers.

 There is also a great deal of difference between the offerings of the various ID providers in the UK.
-Many of these have emerged in order to gain some kind of competitive advantage, many have been offered since the 70s and 80s.
-The risk profile of each product differs such that it will drive the criteria that the discounter places on companies in order to qualify for a particular product.
+Many of these have emerged to gain some kind of competitive advantage, many have been offered since the 70s and 80s.
+The risk profile of each product differs such that it will drive the criteria that the discounter places on companies to qualify for a particular product.

 There are now numerous flavours of discounting available in the UK and this article describes each of the types in some detail.
 We have concentrated on what makes each of them unique, rather than repeating the basics of any discount facility i.e. that you receive finance against your unpaid invoices to customers.